pnnl/EyeSea/uclient/README.md

 * Then install the dependencies:

-If you already have yarn, you can skip this step.
+If you already have webpack and yarn, you can skip this step.

 ```
+npm install webpack-dev-server -g
 npm install -g yarn
 ```

+* Build the modules
 ```
 yarn
-yarn add whatwg-fetch
 ```

 * Run development server: